ACEP ID:

 4. Be prepared to appeal any overpayment determinations.

 RACs are able to look back three years from the dates the claim was paid.
-However, there is a maximum look back date of October 1, 2007.
-In 2015, CMs limited the RAC look-back period to 6 months from the date of service for patient status reviews, in cases where the hospital submits the claim within 3 months of the date of service.
-That same look-back condition will continue in 2021.
+In 2015, CMS limited the RAC look-back period to 6 months from the date of service for patient status reviews, in cases where the hospital submits the claim within 3 months of the date of service.
+That same look-back condition will continue in 2024.

 Additional Reading